Degenerate homoclinic bifurcations in complex dimension 2: Bifurcations from persistent tangencies

-If $f_\lambda$ admits a homoclinic tangency, by the Kupka-Smale property from~\cite{BHI} (\footnote{The main theorems in the introduction of~\cite{BHI} are stated for the space of Hénon maps of degree $d$, but the authors make it clear in \S2.1 that they hold in any irreducible component of the space of generalized Hénon maps.}), the tangency is not locally persistent in $\Lambda$, so this tangency persists on some local hypersurface $\mathcal T\subset \Lambda$.
+If $f_\lambda$ admits a homoclinic tangency, by the Kupka-Smale property~\cite{BHI} (\footnote{The main theorems in the introduction of~\cite{BHI} are stated for the space of Hénon maps of degree $d$, but the authors make it clear in \S2.1 that they hold in any irreducible component of the space of generalized Hénon maps.}), the tangency is not locally persistent in $\Lambda$, so by Lemma~\ref{lem:higherdim} this tangency persists on some local hypersurface $\mathcal T\subset \Lambda$.

-We argue by contradiction, and assume that there is a tangency parameter $\lo$ (associated to some primary saddle point $p$) and a connected open neighborhood $U$ of $\lo$ in $\Lambda$ such that for any $\la_1\in U$ displaying a homoclinic tangency, associated to any saddle periodic point $q$, the function $\frac{\ln\abs{u_\la(q_\la)}}{\ln\abs{s_\la(q_\la)}}$ is constant along the corresponding local hypersurface $\mathcal T$.
-Note that such an $\mathcal T$ may be singular, in which case the assumption means that the constancy holds on all components of $\mathcal T$.
+\commentaire{Paragraph added for Exposition remark \#4.} The proof will proceed in several steps.
+The first one consists in showing that we can always reduce to the case where $f_{\lo}$ is dissipative.
+From this point, we argue by contradiction and assume that there is a tangency parameter $\lo$ (associated to some primary saddle point $p = (p_\lambda)$) and a connected open neighborhood $U$ of $\lo$ in $\Lambda$ such that for any $\la_1\in U$ displaying a homoclinic tangency, associated to any saddle periodic point $q$, the function $\lambda \mapsto \frac{\ln\abs{u_\la(q )}}{\ln\abs{s_\la(q )}}$ is constant along the corresponding local hypersurface $\mathcal T_1$.
+Note that $\mathcal T_1$ may be singular, in which case the assumption means that the constancy holds on all components of $\mathcal T_1$.
+In the second step, we show that under the contradiction hypothesis the tangency locus associated to $p$ is subordinate to a real analytic foliation by complex hypersurfaces $\mathcal F(p)$ defined in terms of the multipliers of $p$.
+In a third stage, we show that if $q$ is another saddle periodic point, the foliations $\mathcal F(p)$ and $\mathcal F(q)$ coincide, so there is a canonical foliated structure in $U$.
+Finally, by a convenient choice of $q$ we can extend this foliation all the way to the zero Jacobian locus to arrive at a contradiction.